 There used to be a time when the word "superfood" wasn't a part of our collective consciousness.
-If you ordered an açaí and goji berry smoothie with a sprinkling of maca powder, people would stare at you speechless and mystified. ("Um… We don't have that.")
-Nowadays, kale and quinoa are as common as bread and butter—and we love it.
+If you had ordered an açaí and goji berry smoothie with a sprinkling of maca powder a few years ago, people would stare at you speechless and somewhat confused. ("Um… We don't have that.")
+Nowadays, kale and quinoa are almost as common as bread and butter—and we love it.
 Introducing nutrient-dense foods to our diet will only result in healthier selves.

 Let's start with açaí berry powder.
 Açaí berries are one of the most familiar superfoods today.
 These purple Amazonian berries are purported to have a higher antioxidant content than their other fruity counterparts, including blueberries (which are basically supercharged with antioxidants).
 According to Dana James, CNS at Food Coach NYC, antioxidants lower oxidative stress in the body.
 This is important, since "the lower the level of oxidative stress, the slower the aging process."

 Açaí also contains healthy fat and fiber.
 There hasn't been much distinctive research on the health effects of powdered açaí, but many people swear by it for improving digestion, skin quality, energy, and mental clarity, among other things.

 As for superfood powders in general, use them in conjunction with a healthy diet, not on their own.
 "They are best when used within a balanced whole food–based diet and can provide some of the essential nutrients we can't always fit in our daily diet alone," says O'Connor.
 Dana James agrees, saying, "They won't erase the sins of a bad diet."